hoodiecrow/karel/README.md

 - `seeColor(number)` is true if the current corner is colored with color number _number_
 - `hearBeepers()` is true if there is at least one beeper at the corner where the robot is located
 - `carryBeepers()` is true if there is at least one beeper in the robot's beeper bag

+Conditions don't have inverse forms: use the `!` operator for that.

+`IF condition THEN instruction ELSE instruction` becomes `if (condition) statement else statement`

 ## Iterative statements